Planning on visiting Everett’s sandy beach of wonder? Great idea! Here’s some local advice on making the most of it.

 Visiting the Jetty is a little like stepping back in time - there are no cars, no electricity, and no running water - so you’ll want to prepare accordingly.

-To get there, you’ll need to reserve a space on the public ferry that runs five days a week (Wednesday through Sunday) July 6 through Labor Day, for a nominal fee of $3 per person, kids under 2 years old are free. *Note* No pets allowed on the ferry or on the island.
+To get there, you’ll need to reserve a space on the public ferry that runs five days a week (Wednesday through Sunday) July 6 through Sept.
+4, for a nominal fee of $3 per person, kids under 2 years old are free. *Note* No pets allowed on the ferry or on the island.

 Visitor parking is available at Jetty Landing Park on a first come, first served basis.
 Parking is available for free up to two hours, posted rates apply thereafter.

-During Jetty Island Days (July 6 - Labor Day), the 60-passenger ferry operates Wednesday-Sunday from July 6 - Sept.
+The 60-passenger ferry operates Wednesday-Sunday from July 6 - Sept.
 4. The ferry departs from Jetty Landing, adjacent to the boat launch at 10th Street and W. Marine View Drive.
 Available return time passes can be picked up on arrival at the Jetty.